 Order your credit report to make sure there is no additional fraud such as credit cards being opened in your name.
 If you notice any pattern of fraudulent activity or billing inconsistencies, file a police report.

 After you’ve filed with the police, contact the three major credit bureaus to request a credit freeze and put a fraud alert on your profile.
-Consider subscribing to credit monitoring services and set up fraud alerts with your bank.
+Consider signing up for identity theft protection and set up fraud alerts with your bank.